FreedomEagle/circleCI2/README.md

 -npm run cypress:open:qa
 -npm run cypress:open:prod
--npm run cypress:open:local
+-npm run cypress:open:dev
 -npm run test:prod
 -npm run test:local

+ Check package.json for more.

 # Writing Tests

 The tests are written in Gherkin Syntax first
 We recommend writing concise statements that can be reused in other scenarios.
 The statements outta reflect specific action that will result in a specific state to ensure accurate testing.
-Gradually building a collection of vocabulary and phrase that can be reused along with its javascript counter part
+Gradually building a Gherkin collection of vocabulary and phrases that can be reused along with its javascript counter part
-will optimize the time building tests.
+will improve the time writing new tests.

 ```ruby
 # e2e/cypress/integration/test1/test1.feature